-Zone Visitor Experience Recreation Opportunities Potential Facilities Management Moderate social interaction/ low opportunity density recreation.
-Emphasis on providing low impact, nonmotorized and dispersed externee recreation.
-Limited trails Moderate to low management needs. and some interpretive facilities.
-Minimize interpretive nat fun ecreation for solitude.
-Moderate- High degree utilities to the extent possible.
-Actively manage noxious and, to the extent possible, troublesome weeds for eradication or suppression, and prevent erosion or other degradation. d Re of interaction with the All recreation opportunities in Revegetate with native species Low Developed Recreation natural environment. the Moderately Developed Recreation Zone are likely to occur here with more of an emphasis on providing non-motorized dispersed recreation.
-In a low developed area, if a conflict arises between a natural or cultural resource and a competing use, it will be resolved in favor of the protected resource.
-Low-Moderate Limited, including Few, if any Moderate to low management needs. social interaction with moderate opportunity for solitude.
-High degree of interaction with the natural environment. wildlife observatio and nature study wildlife observation and nature study facilities.
+Zone Visitor Experience Recreation Opportunities Potential Facilities Management Low Developed Recreation Moderate social interaction/ low opportunity for solitude.
+Moderate- High degree of interaction with the natural environment.
+Medium- to low- density recreation.
+Emphasis on providing low impact, non- motorized and dispersed recreation.
+All recreation opportunities in the Moderately Developed Recreation Zone are likely to occur here with more of an emphasis on providing non-motorized dispersed Limited trails and some interpretive facilities.
+Minimize utilities to the extent possible.
+Moderate to low management needs.
 Manage to maintain the natural character, the native flora, the wildlife habitat, and the ecological functions.
-Actively manage noxious and, to the extent Natural of interaction with the natural possible, troublesome weeds for eradication or suppression, and prevent erosion or other degradation.
-S Revegetate with native species.
+Actively manage noxious and, to the extent possible, troublesome weeds for eradication or suppression, and prevent erosion or other degradation.
+Revegetate with native species In a low developed area, if a conflict arises between a natural or cultural resource and a competing use, it will be resolved in favor of the protected resource.
+Low-Moderate recreation.
+Limited, including Few, if any Moderate to low management needs. social interaction with moderate opportunity wildlife observation and nature study facilities.
+Manage to maintain the natural character, the native flora, the wildlife habitat, and the ecological functions.
+Natural for solitude.
+High degree of interaction with the natural environment.
+Actively manage noxious and, to the extent possible, troublesome weeds for eradication or suppression, and prevent erosion or other degradation.
+Na Revegetate with native species.
 Hunting for the management of healthy wildlife populations and habitat.
 In a resource protection area, if a conflict arises between a natural or cultural resource and a competing use, it will be resolved in favor of the protected resource.

-Zone Visitor Experience Recreation Opportunities Potential Facilities Management Restricted Typically applied to areas with dams or other sensitive infrastructure.
-None, or heavily restricted.
+Zone Visitor Experience Recreation Opportunities Potential Facilities Management eq Typically applied to areas with dams or other None, or heavily restricted.
 None.
 Least intense management needs, though infrastructure requires ongoing maintenance, including weed control and vegetation management.
-Preservation of very sensitive resources or restriction of visitor use for legal or safety reasons.
-Sensitive resource protection areas.
+Restricted sensitive infrastructure.
+Preservation of very sensitive resources or restriction of visitor use for legal or safety reasons. Ĕ Sensitive resource protection areas.
 Operational and internal uses are primary.
-Motorized Multiple Use High social interaction.
-Low opportunity for solitude.
-High-density recreation for all types of water craft.
-Buoys to delineate from wakeless boating area.
-Intense management needs.
+0 High social High-density Buoys to Intense management needs.
+Motorized Multiple Use Low types of water from types of water delineate from wakeless boating area.
 Manage to provide sustainable recreation and aesthetic qualities.
 Boats must travel in counter clockwise direction.
 All trailered motorized water craft are subject to inspection for ANS.
-Managed for a sustainable fishery and water quality.
-Typically Paddle sports, Buoys to Moderate to High management needs.
-Wakeless Boating applied to areas near boat ramps, congested areas, along sensitive shorelines, or in coves. areas near boat ramps, congested areas, along sensitive shorelines, or areas near boat ramps, congested areas, scuba diving, and craft, motorized craft, motorized craft, motorized multiple Use area.
-Typically paired with developed recreation multiple Use area.
-Typically paired with developed recreation multiple Use area.
-Typically paired with developed recreation Manage to maintain the natural character and provide sustainable recreation.
-Managed for a sustainable fishery and water quality.
+Moto Managed for a sustainable fishery and water quality.
+Typically Paddle sports, Buoys to Moderate to High management needs. ıting applied to areas with dams or other sensitive infrastructure.restricted.Sensitive resource protection areas.Sensitive resource protection areas.Buoys to delineate from wakele boating areaHigh social interaction.
+Low opportunity for solitude.High-density recreation for all types of water craft.Buoys to delineate from wakele boating areaTypically applied toPaddle sports, hand-poweredBuoys to delineate area delineate area from Motorized Manage to maintain the natural character and provide sustainable recreation.
+Wakeless Boating congested areas, along sensitive shorelines, or a wake.
+In designated areas, scuba diving, and area.
+Typically paired with developed recreation Managed for a sustainable fishery and water quality.